rodolfovictor/rockverse/backlog.md

     - Add "over black", "over white" options for segmentation colors
     - Histogram legend with segmentation name instead of phase number

+- Histogram
     - Add histogram documentation to sphinx
+    - Change to fast algorithm if equal size bins

+- Zarr
     - Update to zarr 3

 - tqdm
     - Check printing to stdout instead of stderr